sr320/LabDocs/protocols/ProteinprepforMSMS.md

   (79.06g/mol)x(1mol/1,000mmol)x(50mM/1L)x(1L/1,000ml)x(1,000mg/1g)x 20ml = 79.06mg of NH4HCO3 for 20ml

-  _Dissolve 79.06mg NH4HCO3 into 10ml nanopure and add Urea (see below) before topping off to 20ml with nanopure._
+  _Dissolve 79.06mg NH4HCO3 into 10ml nanopure.
+Vortex.
+Add Urea (see below) before topping off to 20ml with nanopure._

 - For Urea add the following to the NH4HCO3 solution you just made: